EusDancerDev/climalab/README.md

   - numpy
   - pandas
   - scipy
+  - cdsapi (for data downloads)
+  - PyYAML (for configuration files)

   - You can install them via pip:

     ```bash
-    pip3 install numpy pandas scipy
+    pip3 install numpy pandas scipy cdsapi PyYAML
     ```

   - Alternatively, you can install them via Anaconda.
-Currenlty, the recommended channel from where to install for best practices is `conda-forge`:
+Currently, the recommended channel from where to install for best practices is `conda-forge`:

     ```bash
-    conda install -c conda-forge numpy pandas scipy
+    conda install -c conda-forge numpy pandas scipy cdsapi pyyaml
     ```

 - **Other Internal Packages**: these are other packages created by the same author.
 To install them as well as the required third-party packages, refer to the README.md document of the corresponding package: